-- Do not try to light any appliance. - Do not touch any electric switch, do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - I If you cannot reach your gas supplier, call the fire department.

-C. Use only your hand to push in or turn the gas control knob.
+- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - I if you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
 Never use tools.
 If the knob will not push in or turn by hand, don't try to repair it, call a qualified service technician or gas supplier.
-Force or attempted repair may result in a fire or explosion.

-D. Do not use this appliance if any part has been under water.
+Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.

-LIGHTING INSTRUCTIONS
+LIGHTING[] INSTRUCTIONS

-- 1. STOP!
-Read the safety information on the side of heater. - 2.
-Check that gas supply to heater is on. - Push in control knob slightly and turn clockwise to the OFF position (see Figure 15).
-NOTE: Knob cannot be turned from "PILOT " to "OFF" unless knob is pushed in slightly.
-Do not force. - Wait five minutes to clear out any gas.
+- STOP!
+Read the safety information, on the side of heater. - 2.
+Make sure equipment shutoff valve is fully open. - Push in control knob slightly and turn clockwise to the OFF position (see Figure 19). - 4.
+Wait five minutes to clear out any gas.
 Then smell for gas, including near the floor.
-If you smell gas, STOP!
+If you smell gas.STOP!
 Follow "B" in the safety information on the side of heater.
-If you don't smell gas, go to the next step.
-Push in and turn control knob - counterclockwise \bigcap to PILOT position.
+If you don't smell gas. go to the next step. - Push in and turn control knob counterclockwise to PILOT position.
 Press in control knob for five(5) seconds.